-Dr. Goldhaber’s NIH-supported laboratory studies the basic science of heart muscle contraction with a special emphasis on understanding how the strength of heart muscle is regulated at the cellular and molecular levels (excitation-contraction coupling).
+Joshua Goldhaber, MD, leads the National Institutes of Health-supported Goldhaber Laboratory that studies the basic science of heart muscle contraction with a special emphasis on understanding how the strength of heart muscle is regulated at the cellular and molecular levels (excitation-contraction coupling).
 The overarching goal is to find ways to help diseased heart muscle perform beyond expectations.

-Ongoing projects include the study of:
+In the Goldhaber Laboratory, research projects include the study of:

-- The effects of metabolic inhibition on excitation-contraction coupling: subcellular Ca and biophysical properties of cellular couplons;
+- The effects of metabolic inhibition on excitation-contraction coupling: subcellular Ca and biophysical properties of cellular couplons

-- Post-infarct remodeling and its effect on couplon recruitment;
+- Post-infarct remodeling and its effect on couplon recruitment

-- The role of sodium-calcium exchange in microscopic excitation-contraction coupling in ventricular and atrial muscle;
+- The role of sodium-calcium exchange in microscopic excitation-contraction coupling in ventricular and atrial muscle

-- Cardiac pacemaker activity and its regulation by sodium-calcium exchange;
+- Cardiac pacemaker activity and its regulation by sodium-calcium exchange

-- The internal membrane structure of cardiac cells and abnormalities caused by remodeling post-infarction;
+- The internal membrane structure of cardiac cells and abnormalities caused by remodeling post-infarction

-- Excitation-contraction coupling during cardiac development and in stem cells;
+- Excitation-contraction coupling during cardiac development and in stem cells

-- The influence of mitochondrial sodium-calcium exchange on cellular metabolism;
+- The influence of mitochondrial sodium-calcium exchange on cellular metabolism

-- The development of new techniques in laser scanning confocal microscopy and multiphoton microscopy utilizing targeted molecular sensors.
+- The development of new techniques in laser scanning confocal microscopy and multiphoton microscopy utilizing targeted molecular sensors